rubyonjets/jets/docs/_docs/associated-resources.md

 end
 ```

 What's happens is that Jets takes the `rate` method, performs some wrapper logic, and calls the core `resource` method in the first pass.
-The code looks something like this:
+The code looks something like this after the first pass:

 ```ruby
 class HardJob < ApplicationJob